 This is shortest tour we have on our shelves.
-Yet it covers comprehensively two most importantly town in western Bhutan – Thimphu and Paro.
+Yet it covers comprehensively two most important valleys or towns of Thimphu and Paro in western Bhutan.

 These towns flourish on verdant valley that houses major sightseeing attractions in the country.
 And they epitomise the perfect harmony of modernity with traditional and cultural heritage.